nus-cs2103-AY1920S2/duke/tutorials/gradleTutorial.md

 ## Adding Gradle Support to Your Project

 1. Pull the branch named `gradle`.
 Merge it to the `master` branch.
-This will add the Gradle wrapper to your project.
+This willadd the Gradle wrapper to your project.
    ```
    git checkout --track origin/gradle
    git checkout master